-1. You could simply ask that exact question directly to your therapist either in person, on the phone, a voicemail or in writing. " I want to try a new therapist, but I am afraid to talk to you about it because I don't want to offend or hurt you " A professional and skilled therapist will thank you for the feedback and assist you with whatever you need.
+1. You could simply ask that exact question directly to your current therapist either in person, on the phone, a voicemail or in writing. " I want to try a new therapist, but I am afraid to talk to you about it because I don't want to offend you " A professional, skilled therapist will thank you for your honesty and assist you with whatever you need.
 If you prefer services that better accommodate your schedule, location, budget, personal preferences or treatment needs, your current therapist could offer ideas to assist you with a transfer of services.

 2. "Trying someone new" whether that be in the form of a transfer, referral, consult or closure, is similar in all healthcare.
 Patients have the right to advocate for their needs, assess progress and report satisfaction regarding care*.
 Honest feedback is important to create the best results.

-Thoughts for consideration: Identifying therapy goals, acknowledging symptoms to address, and stating changes you are willing to make, is a great way to help improve your therapy experience.
-If your interest in "trying a new therapist" relates to disinterest in addressing self-defeating behaviors, addictions or other behavioral changes necessary for mental health, then switching therapists may not be the answer.
+Thoughts for consideration: Identifying therapy goals, acknowledging mental health symptoms, and stating changes you are willing to make, is a great way to help improve your therapy experience.
+If your interest in "trying a new therapist" stems from disinterest in addressing self-defeating behaviors, addictions or other behavioral changes necessary for mental health, then switching therapists may not be the answer.
 Discuss your thoughts about “trying someone new” with your other healthcare providers and with people whose judgement you trust.

 (*If therapy is employer mandated, court ordered, or connected to legally binding contracts, involuntary placement or incarceration—then contact your caseworker, attorney, human resources representative, probation/parole officer or mental health patient rights advocate to gain understanding of your specific patient rights.)

 Unfortunately, there is not really an effective way that you can find counseling for someone else.
-Unless your loved one is a minor, deemed incompetent, disabled or has a legal guardian— adults must schedule their own mental health services.
-I understand that you are trying to be helpful, and I see that your heart is in the right place, but because mental health treatment is a medical decision requiring motivation and compliance, the best treatment outcome requires that adults take responsibility for scheduling their own care with the provider of their choice.
+Unless your loved one is a minor or has a legal guardian— adults must seek their own mental health services.
+I understand that you are trying to be helpful, and I see that your heart is in the right place, but because mental health treatment is a medical decision requiring motivation and compliance, the best treatment outcomes require that adults take responsibility for scheduling their own care with the provider of their choice.

 So, what can you do to help?
 You should never work harder on someone else’s problem than they are, but you can be a role model for mental health and support your loved one’s decision to seek help.
 You may share these additional tips: